-We trained a CNN model and a GRU model as our victim model, we limit the word dictionary length to 30000, the CNN model consists of an embedding layer that performs 100-dimensional word embedding on 2500-dimensional input vectors, two 1D-convolutional layers, a 1D-max-pooling layer, and two fully connected layers.
-In the GRU model, it includes a 2 layer of recurrent layer and embedding dimensions set to 100.
+\textbf{Victim Models}: We train a CNN model, a GRU model, and a Bert model as our victim model.
+We limit the word dictionary length to 30000.
+The CNN model consists of an embedding layer that performs 100-dimensional word embedding on 2500-dimensional input vectors, two 1D-convolutional layers, a 1D-max-pooling layer, and two fully connected layers.
+The GRU model includes a 2-layer of recurrent layer and embedding dimensions set to 100.
 In both models, we use Adam as our optimizer.
-In the test dataset, the GRU model achieved an 87.13\% accurate rate with a 0.315 loss, and the 1D-CNN model achieved an 80.74\% with a 0.467 loss in binary classification.